LinanuxInc/Zorin-OS-Pro/README.md

 # Zorin-OS-Pro [![Shellcheck](https://img.shields.io/github/actions/workflow/status/NanashiTheNameless/Zorin-OS-Pro/shellcheck.yml?branch=main&label=Shellcheck&style=for-the-badge&labelColor=0d1117)](https://github.com/NanashiTheNameless/Zorin-OS-Pro/actions/workflows/shellcheck.yml)

-## This script turns your Zorin OS CORE instance into a Zorin OS PRO instance!
+## This script turns your Zorin OS CORE instance into a Zorin OS PRO instance

 ## [If you like the OS please consider supporting the original devs by buying a genuine copy!](<https://zorin.com/os/why-pay/>)

-### PLEASE NOTE: You will not receive support from <https://zorin.com/>. if you don't like that you can buy a copy.
+### PLEASE NOTE: You will not receive support from <https://zorin.com/> if you don't like that you can buy a copy

 You should have access to all Zorin OS Pro features.